learn-academy-2022-golf/database-challenges/database-countries.md

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: Canada)

+WITH gnp_population AS (
+SELECT name, gnp, population
+FROM country
+WHERE population > 0
+AND gnp > 0
+ORDER BY gnp DESC
+LIMIT 10
+)
+SELECT name, gnp, population
+FROM gnp_population
+ORDER BY population
+LIMIT 10

-(HINT: Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH lowest_pop AS (
+SELECT name, population, surfacearea
+FROM country
+WHERE population > 0
+ORDER BY population
+LIMIT 10
+)
+SELECT name, population, surfacearea
+FROM lowest_pop
+ORDER BY surfacearea DESC
+LIMIT 10

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
+(HINT: North America)

+SELECT region, AVG(gnp)
+FROM country
+GROUP BY region
+ORDER BY AVG DESC

-(HINT: North America) Who is the most influential head of state measured by surface area?
-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II)

+What is the average life expectancy for all continents?
 What are the most common forms of government?
 (HINT: use count(*)) How many countries are in North America?